 Make The Switch Without A Gap

-Make sure there is not a gap between your old insurance policy and your new coverage.
-The last thing you want to find out is that your new policy is not yet active.
-If there is a gap, avoid driving without car insurance.
-If caught, you face fines and serious issues if you get into an accident during a gap in coverage.
+Make sure there is not a gap during the transition.
+The last thing you want to find out is that your new one is not yet active.
+If there is a gap, you should avoid driving without insurance.
+If caught, you face fines and serious penalties if you get into an accident.

-Can I Cancel My Insurance Policy At Any Time?
+Can I Cancel My Insurance At Any Time?

-There are two main times when people consider cancelling insurance policies in Ontario :
+There are two main times when people consider cancelling their insurance :

-Cancelling your current insurance policy upon renewal is common.
-When your policy is expired and it's car insurance renewal time it's a great opportunity to quotes and explore coverage and pricing options.
-It's one of the main ways of cancelling car insurance without charges or cancellation fees.
-More on this below.
+Cancelling your current plan upon renewal is common.
+When it's car insurance renewal time, it's a great opportunity to explore options.
+It's one of the main ways of cancelling without charges or cancellation fees.

-Even though you can cancel your insurance policy at any time, it may not make sense financially to make the switch.
-Always factor in the financial impact before you cancel insurance.
+Even though you can cancel at any time, it may not make sense financially to make the switch.
+Always factor in the financial impact before you do it.

-What Do You Need To Consider Before Cancelling Your Insurance Policy?
+What Do You Need To Consider Before Cancelling Insurance On Your Vehicle?

-Even though you may have found a lower insurance rate or you are not satisfied with your current provider, it may not make sense to switch policies once you factor in :
+Even though you may have found a lower price or you are not satisfied with your current provider, it may not make sense to switch policies once you factor in the following :

-Cancelling your policy mid-term could result in cancellation and administrative fees.
-These fees vary based on the terms and conditions in your policy.
-The overall cost to cancel will depend on when you plan to cancel.
-For example, you will pay more in cancellation fees if you cancel in month 6 than month 9 of your policy.
+Cancelling mid-term could result in cancellation and administrative fees.
+These fees vary based on the terms and conditions in your agreement.
+The overall cost to cancel will depend on when you do it.
+For example, you will pay more in cancellation fees if you cancel in month six versus doing it later in month nine of the term.

 Loss Of Current Discounts

 One often overlooked factor when switching is your current discounts.
-If you cancel your policy, you could lose loyalty discounts, accident forgiveness, and other policy perks and discounts.
+If you cancel, you could lose loyalty discounts, accident forgiveness, and other perks and discounts.

-Insurers charge administration fees for setting up a new policy.
+Insurers charge administration fees for setting up a new one.
 You may also be required to pay a down payment.
-These upfront costs, in addition to your cancellation fees and potential loss of discounts, need to be factored into your decision to switch providers.
+In addition to your cancellation fees and potential loss of discounts, these upfront costs need to be factored into your decision to switch providers.

-Use The Short Rate Cancellation Table In Ontario To Determine Cost To Cancel
+Use The Short-rate Cancellation Table To Determine Cost To Cancel

-Using a cancellation calculator or short rate cancellation table is a great way to estimate your insurance cancellation costs.
-The short rate table will provide you with an estimated cost to cancel based on :
+Using a cancellation calculator or short-rate cancellation table is a great way to estimate the costs to cancel.
+The table will provide you with an estimated cost based on :

-- The policy : Are you looking to cancel your home or auto policy?
+- Type of coverage : Are you looking to cancel only your auto policy or are there other types?

-- Premium : How much do you pay for your current insurance coverage?
+- Premium : How much do you pay currently?

-- Policy term : When does your current policy expire?
+- Term length : When does the current one expire?

-- New policy date : When do you want to start your new coverage?
+- New start date : When do you want to begin your new plan?

-Your insurance provider or advisor can help you determine the cost to cancel.
+Your provider or insurance advisor can help determine the cost to cancel.

 Cancelling Insurance FAQs